onivim/oni2/docs/docs/getting-started/vim-tips.md

 larger and more well-defined subset of VimL.
 See
 [this issue](https://github.com/onivim/oni2/issues/150) for details.

-### How do I bind to Vim motions and commands using Oni's natvie keybinding configuration?
+### How do I bind to Vim motions and commands using Oni's native keybinding configuration?

 Ex commands are supported by prefixing the command with `:` as you would when typing it in Normal mode.
 For example: